IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 # NextAuth.js Variables
 # This should be the base URL of your application during development.
+# For local dev with `npm run dev -p 9003`, this is http://localhost:9003
-# If your app runs on a different port, or if you are using Firebase Studio's
+# If your app runs on a different port, or if you are using a dynamic URL
-# dynamic URL for testing OAuth providers, update it accordingly.
+# for testing OAuth providers (like Firebase Studio often assigns), update it accordingly.
+# Ensure this URL is reachable from your browser AND by NextAuth.js for its internal operations.
 NEXTAUTH_URL=http://localhost:9003

 # Generate a strong secret for NextAuth.js.
+This is CRITICAL for security.
 # In your terminal, run: openssl rand -base64 32
 # Copy the output and paste it here.
 # Example: NEXTAUTH_SECRET=aVeryStrongAndRandomStringGeneratedByOpenSSL